Cancer Research UK logo.

 • tummy pains, feeling sick and constipation due to a blockage in your bowel

-• nail problems – they may become discoloured and be painful
+• nail problems – they may become thicker, painful, discoloured or separate from the nail bed

 • swelling or pain at the drip site – let your team know about this straight away

-• feeling very drowsy – do not drive or operate heavy machinery and if it becomes severe tell your doctor
+• feeling very drowsy and difficult to wake (somnolence) – do not drive or operate heavy machinery and if it becomes severe tell your doctor

 Rare side effects